Average and minimum salary in Prague, Czech Republic: let’s analyze wages and income data in this unique European capital

-Currently, the minimum salary in Prague, and in the whole Czech Republic is of 11,000 CZK or roughly $470.
+As of 2019, the minimum salary in Prague, Czech Republic is of 13,350 CZK or roughly $590 per month (gross).
 This figure is comparable to minimum wages in Poland and Slovakia.
 You can read more about the country’s minimum salary at the Czech Ministry of Labour and Social Affairs website (in Czech).

 Average Salary in Prague, Czech Republic.

 Since Prague is the capital of Czech Republic and also the hub of many multinational companies, its average salaries are the highest in the country.
 Currently, the average salary in Prague is of around 29,000 CZK per month.
 Those are net figures and equivalent to slightly less than 1280 US dollars per month.

 As an expat, most employment opportunities are in Prague, however, the country also has other thriving cities.
 There are a considerable number of foreign employees and investors in cities like Brno, Ostrava, Karlovy Vary and others.

 Czech Economic Outlook

 A number of factors have helped the Czech economy to stay robust and stable during the past few years.
 The highly diversified economy of the country certainly is one of the key factors behind the Czech economic success.